AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/README.md

 ## Installation ##

-1. Create conda's virtual environment, clone DRLND repo, and Python packages following these steps:
+1. Create conda's virtual environment, clone DRLND repository, and Python packages following these steps:

     1.1.
 Create (and activate) a new conda's environment with Python 3.6.